Golf Zero

-Golf Zero is a 2017 platform golfing game developed by Colin Lane Games AB.
+Golf Zero is a 2017 platformer golf video game developed by the Swedish studio Colin Games.

 Gameplay

-The game tasks the player with avoiding hazards, jumping across chasms and staying alive like any platformer.
+In Golf Zero, the player must avoid hazards, jumping across chasms.
 However, the player has to golf a ball into the hole at the end of the level to complete it (instead of making it to the end alive).
 Balloons are also present in some levels, which need to be popped with a golf ball to receive the Gold Medal.
 Some levels also need to be completed within a time limit to receive the Gold Medal.
 The player is given three shots to get one ball into the hole.

 Reception

-Golf Zero received mostly positive reviews.
-TouchArcade rated the game 4.5 out of 5 stars.
-Metacritic gave the game a weighted average score of 84 out of 100, indicating "generally favorable reviews".
+On Metacritic, the game has a weighted average score of 84/100, indicating "generally favorable reviews".
+The original release of Golf Zero on mobile received mostly positive reviews, while the console version received more mixed reviews.